triton-inference-server/server/docs/test.rst

 =======

-Currently there is no CI testing enabled for the open-source version of the Triton Inference Server.
+Currently there is no CI testing enabled for the open-source version of Triton.
 We will enable CI testing in a future update.

 However, there is a set of tests in the qa/ directory that can be run manually to provide extensive testing.
 Before running these tests you